vmware-tanzu/pinniped/site/content/docs/reference/code-walkthrough.md

 [internal/leaderelection/leaderelection.go](https://github.com/vmware-tanzu/pinniped/blob/main/internal/leaderelection/leaderelection.go).

 One of the Pods is always elected as leader, and only the Kubernetes API client calls made by that pod are allowed to perform writes.
-The non-leader Pods' controller are always running, but they will always result in failed writes, so they are unable to compete to make changes to Kubernetes resources.
+The non-leader Pods' controllers are always running, but their writes will always fail, so they are unable to compete to make changes to Kubernetes resources.
 These failed write operations will appear in the logs as write errors due to not being the leader.
 While this might look like an error, this is normal for the controllers.
 This still allows the non-leader Pods' controllers to read state, update in-memory caches, etc.